LUCK & TIMING

-Shipping & Handling is already included.
+Shipping & Handling are already included.

-Aviation connected events in the author's life have shaped his strong
+Aviation connected events in the author's life have shaped his strong opinion

-about by our own individual Luck & Timing.
+our individual lives.
 Many of the author's flying experiences could have

-resulted in great injury or even death, had they happened at the wrong place and at the wrong time.
-Airplane
+resulted in great injury or even death had they happened at the wrong place or

+at the wrong time.

-contributors to less than satisfactory flights.
+serious contributors to less than satisfactory flights.
 Success or failure with

 daily events sometimes has less to do with smartly using our brain.